bon-ami/jirrit/README.md

   - resolve an issue, adding test condition="none", steps="default design" and expectation="none"
   - resolve an issue, adding test condition="none", steps="general requirement" and expectation="none"
 - Gerrit
-  - list commits by branch and assignee
+  - list merged commits by branch and assignee
   - list my open commits
+  - list an assignee's open commits
   - list all open commits
   - show details of an commit by commit ID or change ID
   - show current revision of a commit